danott/www.danott.me/site/books/irresistable.md

 ---
-title: Irresistible: Reclaiming the New that Jesus Unleashed for the World
+title: "Irresistible: Reclaiming the New that Jesus Unleashed for the World"
 author: Andy Stanley
 isbn: 9780310536970
 stars: 5